thruston/grid-banger/README.rst

 test
 ----

-You can run "python3 -m doctest" against the main modules, and on "test/grid_test_known_points"
+You can run "python -m doctest" against the main modules, and on "test/grid_test_known_points"

 You can also run the "test/ostn_standard_points.." routines to check that there are no error converting the forty standard points given by the OSGB.